mr-chew/mr-chew.github.io/_posts/2022-8-4-Restaurant-Mgmt-System.md

 A restaurant management system is a software that helps the restaurant industry streamline their food business operations.
 It provides a complete set of features including Point of Sales system, payment processing, table reservations, inventory management , accounting and employee management.

 ## System Requirements
 The system we will be designing will provide the most important features that every restaurant management system must offer.
-However, do note that a restaurant management system can have other sub-systems for accounting, employee managment, etc.
+However, do note that a restaurant management system can have other sub-systems for accounting, employee management, etc.

 ###### Functional Requirements
 The restaurant management system should at least include the following features,